Hongkong Post e-Cert

 2. HOW DO I TRANSFER MY DIGITAL CERTIFICATE TO A NEW COMPUTER?

-1. WHY SUBSCRIBERS OF E-CERT ON SMART ID CARD HAVE NOT RECEIVED THE RENEWAL NOTICE UPON THE EXPIRY OF E-CERT?
+1. WHY SUBSCRIBERS OF E-CERT HAVE NOT RECEIVED THE RENEWAL NOTICE UPON THE EXPIRY OF E-CERT?

 2. WHAT IS THE DIFFERENCE BETWEEN "EXTENSION OF SUBSCRIPTION PERIOD" AND "RENEWAL"?